chisophugis/lbd/source/instdiscuss.rst

   //        (ADD (MTACC CPURegs:$lhs), CPURegs:$rhs)>;
   // After this pattern translation, the DestReg class change from CPU0Regs to
   //  RACC according the following code of copyPhysReg(). copyPhysReg() is called
-  //  when DestReg and SrcReg belong to different Register Class and need
+  //  when DestReg and SrcReg belong to different Register Class.
-  //  changing register class.
   //
   //  if (DestReg)
   //    MIB.addReg(DestReg, RegState::Define);